Types

 What Gets Inferred

-The inference engine doesn't just handle simple cases.
-It works through function calls, generics, closures, and higher-order functions.
-Here's a function that composes two functions together:
+Inference is not confined to the easy cases.
+It reasons through function calls, generics, closures, and higher-order functions.
+Consider a function that composes two functions:

 [fn compose [f g]